Famous Immigrant Birthdays in November

-Charles Kuen Kao (born November 4, 1933) is a Chinese American (and British) electrical engineer, physicist and pioneer in the development and use of fiber optics in telecommunications.
+Charles Kuen Kao (November 4, 1933 - September 23, 2018) is a Chinese American (and British) electrical engineer, physicist and pioneer in the development and use of fiber optics in telecommunications.
 He was jointly awarded the 2009 Nobel Prize in Physics and is widely considered the “Father of Fiber Optics.”

 Dr. James Naismith (November 6, 1861 – November 28, 1939) was a Canadian American sports coach and the inventor of basketball.
 He wrote the original basketball rulebook, founded the University of Kansas basketball program, and is credited with the innovation of what is now a worldwide sport.

 Mike Nichols (November 6, 1931 – November 19, 2014) was a German American film and theatre director best known for work on The Graduate.
 He is one of just a few people to have won an Emmy, Grammy Award and Tony Award.

 Jerry Yang (born November 6, 1968) is a Taiwanese American software developer, internet entrepreneur, and philanthropist.
 Yang is best known as the co-founder and former CEO of Yahoo!
 Inc.